Mercy-Muchai/News_API/README.md

 <img src="./src/getnews.png"/>

 ### Features
-User can:
+Users can:

     - Login to the application using Google+
     - Search through a list of sources
     - Select sources and view headlines based on sources
     - View top headlines of a selected News source
     - Click links to the original articles and be directed to them on a new tab

 ### Installation